Previous episode: The Goo-‘Roo

 “Come with me and I’ll show you the animals,” I say, pushing you along.
 “Don’t worry, it’s enclosed and totally safe … that’s why my kids are here.
 Yes, that’s them.
 No, I’m not showing you their faces.
 This is the Internet, you know.
 Never know what creepers are reading this.
 Anyway now.
 Let me show you who’s who in the copywriting zoo …”

-Usually one of the first animals to run up and ambush you when you enter the copywriting world, it takes advantage of the fact that you’re new and have a full bucket of carrots.
-You go up to it, thinking it might be interesting — and you come away a few minutes later with an empty bucket, covered in spit, and wondering where the promised “passive income” for writing one sales letter a week is going to come from.
+The alpacas from this institute are usually among the first animals to run up and ambush you when you enter the copywriting world.
+(They can smell the full bucket of carrots that new visitors to the copywriting zoo carry with them.)
+You go up to them, thinking they might be interesting — and you come away a few minutes later with an empty bucket, covered in spit, and wondering where the promised “passive income” for writing one sales letter a week is going to come from.

 The “Direct-Mail Donkey”